-- 1. what is the resolving power of the human eye, expressed in minutes of angle, for values of contrast, luminance, colour and distance, normally encountered when observing animated pictures; - 2. what is the differential sensitivity of the human eye to: - a change of luminance, - a change of shade in the same colour, for values of contrast, luminance, colour and distance, normally encountered when observing television pictures?
+- 1. what is the resolving power of the human eye, expressed in minutes of angle, for values of contrast, luminance, colour and distance, normally encountered when observing animated pictures; - 2. what is the differential sensitivity of the human eye to: - a change of luminance, for values of contrast, luminance, colour and distance, normally encountered when observing television pictures?